Madree Penn White: Early life and education

 Madree Penn was born in Atchison, Kansas, and raised in Omaha, Nebraska, the daughter of John Penn and Mattie Gordon Penn.
-In 1908 she took second prize in an essay contest about the work of Robert Burns.
-In 1909 she represented the Literary and Historical Society of Omaha in an oratory contest, with a speech titled "Standard Bearers".
+In 1908, she took second prize in an essay contest about the work of Robert Burns.
+In 1909, she represented the Literary and Historical Society of Omaha in an oratory contest, with a speech titled "Standard Bearers".
 She graduated from Central High School in Omaha in 1909.

 Penn graduated from Howard University in 1914.
-At Howard, she was the first woman editor of the school newspaper, an officer of the campus YWCA and NAACP chapters.
+At Howard, she was the first "elected" associate woman editor of the school newspaper, an officer of the campus YWCA and NAACP chapters.
 She was one of the 22 founding members of Delta Sigma Theta sorority.
-She was president of Delta Sigma Theta from 1913 to 1919.
-She marched in the 1913 women's suffrage march in Washington, D.C. with her sorority.
 In 1914, she won first prize with in a scholarship contest held by the National League on Urban Conditions Among Negroes.

 Career

-Penn was one of the women who met at the White House with President Warren G. Harding about women's suffrage in 1920.
-She was executive secretary of the YWCA in Charlotte, North Carolina.
+Penn was executive secretary of the YWCA in Charlotte, North Carolina.
 She was president of the Kaffir Chemical Laboratories in Omaha.
 She was associate editor of the Omaha Monitor, and of the Howard University Alumni Journal.
 She owned and managed a printing company, Triangle Press Company, in St. Louis, Missouri.
-She taught Latin at the National Training School for Girls in Washington, D.C., and taught at the Tucker Business College and Douglas University.
+She taught Latin at the National Training School for Women and Girls in Washington, D.C., and taught at the Tucker Business College and Douglas University.
 She was active in the League of Women Voters.

-In 1963, White led a Delta Sigma Theta group in the 50th anniversary re-enactment of the 1913 suffrage march in Washington, D.C.
+In 1963, White led a Delta Sigma Theta contingent in the march on Washington with several other civil rights groups.
 In 1966, she was honored by the Cleveland chapter of the League of Women Voters, for her participation in the 1913 inauguration of Woodrow Wilson and her work on a committee headed by Carrie Chatman Catt.